-County FA is developing an Inclusion Advisory Group (IAG) to provide advice and guidance on all equality matters to the County FA and to provide strategic oversight of the delivery of its operations plan in a county-wide inclusive way which includes all sections of all communities.
+- All equality, diversity and inclusion (EDI) and anti-discrimination matters; and - To provide strategic oversight of the delivery of its operations plan in a county-wide inclusive way which includes all sections of all communities.

 We would like our members to consist of passionate individuals from a variety of backgrounds, experiences and perspectives to help guide and drive our work for everyone.